-Summary and conclusion
+5. Summary and conclusions

-In this study, the 3D CFD simulations were performed to understand the effect of scavenge port designs and EVO profiles on the in-cylinder flow motions and scavenge performances in a two-stroke BUSDIG engine.
-Four scavenging periods, that is, EB, BS, MS and PB, are introduced to characterize the scavenging process and their relationships are analysed with different combinations of SD, ED and EVO timing.
+In this study, the three dimensional (3D) computational fluid dynamics (CFD) simulations were performed to understand the effect of scavenge port designs and exhaust valve opening profiles on the in-cylinder flow motions and scavenge performances in a 2-stroke boosted uniflow scavenged direct injection gasoline (BUSDIG) engine.
+Four scavenging periods, i.e. early backflow period (EB), backflow scavenging period (BS), main scavenging period (MS) and post backflow period (PB), are introduced to characterize the scavenging process and their relationships are analysed with different combinations of scavenge port opening duration (SD), exhaust valve opening duration (ED) and timing (EVO).
 The main findings are summarized as follows:

-- The DR and CE gradually increase with the AIA due to the larger effective scavenging area but weakened short-circuiting.
-The SE is almost kept constant as AIA increases.
-The intermediate AIAs of 68° and 75° produce slightly lower SR but higher TR and CTR. - DR is gradually reduced with increasing SOA due to the reduced effective scavenging area.
-CE peaks at the intermediate SOAs around 10° and 20° due to less short-circuiting.
-SE reduces with SOA increasing due to reduced DR and poor scavenging in cylinder centre, while the TE increases slightly.
-The SR, TR and CTR increase with SOA.
+1) The delivery ratio (DR) and charging efficiency (CE) gradually increase with the axis inclination angle (AIA) due to the larger effective scavenging area but weakened short-circuiting.
+The scavenging efficiency (SE) is almost kept constant as AIA increases.
+The intermediate AIAs of 68° and 75° produce slightly lower swirl ratio (SR) but higher tumble ratio (TR) and cross tumble ratio (CTR).